10 fast food chains that should open in Toronto

 Here's my wishlist of the fast food chains that I'd like to see open in Toronto.

 This South Korean fried chicken chain is already in the U.S. rivaling the Colonel for the most superior fried chicken around.
 The menu specializes in golden fried wings, drumsticks and strips individually hand-painted with fiery, red chili hot sauce or a sweet garlic soy glaze.
-Better still, the side dishes are way heartier than any florescent coleslaw could ever be; chicken comes with a cooling side of pickled radish while extras include seafood scallion pancakes, japchae and tteokbokki (those spicy rice cakes introduced to this city by Momofuku).
+Better still, extras include seafood scallion pancakes, japchae and tteokbokki.

 This young chain is the southeast Asian spin-off of Chipotle, meaning that food is assembled down a line, starting with a base and topped per order.
-For those unfamiliar, the choices start with white or brown rice, noodles or salads; proteins like tofu, chicken satay, steak laab, or meatballs; plus a choice of vegetables, sauces, and garnishes like fresh herbs, slaw, pickles, nuts, toasted rice or chilies.
+Choices start with white or brown rice, noodles or salads; proteins like tofu, chicken satay, steak laab, or meatballs; plus a choice of vegetables, sauces, and garnishes like fresh herbs, slaw, pickles, nuts, toasted rice or chilies.

-This upmarket fro-yo chain originated in South Korea but has since expanded with 200 or so locations in the States.
+This upmarket fro-yo chain originated in South Korea but has since expanded with hundreds of locations in the States.
 While Toronto is hardly lacking in the fro-yo category, Red Mango offers the bliss of candy-topped frozen yogurts, as well as yogurt fruit smoothies (which kind of faded away with the popularity of Yogen Fruz) and frozen yogurt granola parfaits.

 Pret a Manger

-Playing on the fashion term pret a porter (meaning ready-to-wear), this ready-to-eat chain of grab and go lunch counters boasts hundreds of outlets across the United Kingdom and has expanded with locations in New York, Hong Kong, Washington, D.C., Boston, and Chicago.
+Playing on the fashion term pret a porter (meaning ready-to-wear), this ready-to-eat chain of grab and go lunch counters boasts hundreds of outlets across the globe.
 The menu offers a range of ready-made sandwiches, baguettes and wraps, cakes by the slice, desserts, and bakery items, as well as sushi, salads and soups.
-The corporate-owned chain (meaning not franchised) was inspired by the traiteurs of France and prides itself on ultra-fresh fare made on-site daily.

 King of Donair